victorskl/yawsso/README.md

 ### Export Tokens

-> 🤚 PLEASE USE THIS FEATURE WITH CARE SINCE **ENVIRONMENT VARIABLES USED ON SHARED SYSTEMS CAN GIVE UNAUTHORIZED ACCESS TO PRIVATE RESOURCES**.
+> PLEASE USE THIS FEATURE WITH CARE SINCE **ENVIRONMENT VARIABLES USED ON SHARED SYSTEMS CAN GIVE UNAUTHORIZED ACCESS TO PRIVATE RESOURCES**.

-> START FROM VERSION 1.0.0, `yawsso -e` EXPORT TOKENS IN **BASE64 ENCODED STRING** INSTEAD.
+> 🤚 START FROM VERSION `1.0.0`, `yawsso -e` EXPORT TOKENS IN **ROT13** ENCODED STRING.

 - Use `-e` flag if you want a temporary copy-paste-able time-gated access token for an instance or external machine.

 - Please note that, it uses `default` profile if no additional arguments pass.
 ```
-yawsso -e | base64 -d
+yawsso -e | yawsso decrypt
 export AWS_ACCESS_KEY_ID=xxx
 export AWS_SECRET_ACCESS_KEY=xxx
 export AWS_SESSION_TOKEN=xxx